|Lonnie Mack with Vee #007|

 Lonnie McIntosh was a country boy living in Indiana.
 At 13 years of age he had a quarrel with a teacher and was promptly dismissed from school.
 All Lonnie wanted to do was play guitar.
 He hung out at a store in Norwood, Ohio, called Hughes Music.
 Norwood is mid-sized blue-collar town just outside of Cincinnati and used to be home to a GM plant.

-The owner Glen Hughes would talk to Lonnie and new he was interested in the bow and arrow.
-Mr. Hughes pulled out the newest Gibson catalogue that he had received and showed Lonnie the arrow shaped guitar.
-Lonnie was in awe.
-He had to have that guitar.
+The owner Glen Hughes would talk to Lonnie and knew Lonnie was interested in shooting the bow and arrow.
+Mr. Hughes pulled out the latest Gibson catalogue that he had received and showed Lonnie the new arrow shaped guitar.
+Lonnie was in awe and he had to have that guitar.